ivanado/git-exercises/exercises/resolving_conflicts.exercise.md

 > ***If you prefer do the excercse in Visual Studio Code***

 If you have not yet create a repository and clone it on our machine following the steps from [0](../exercises/create_new_github_repo.exercise.md).

-In this exerise git cannot figure out how to merge the content added on `branch1` with the content on `main`.
+In this exerise git cannot figure out how to merge the content added on `conflict-branch` with the content on `main`.
 Both changes need to be in `main` when you're done.